 Governor’s consultation.
 Describe how the SEA consulted in a timely and meaningful manner with the Governor consistent with section 8540 of the ESEA, including whether officials from the SEA and the Governor’s office met during the development of this plan and prior to the submission of this plan.

-The Secretary of Education for the Commonwealth, appointed by Governor Baker, is an ex-officio member of the Board of Elementary and Secondary Education.
+With respect to the 2017 ESSA plan, the Secretary of Education for the Commonwealth, James Peyser, appointed by Governor Baker, was an ex-officio member of the Board of Elementary and Secondary Education.
 Our agency reported to the Board on a frequent basis about the ESSA state plan development process.
 By virtue of his position on the Board, the Governor’s appointee was involved throughout the process, from the inception of the state planning, through the public comment period, and to the ultimate finalization of the plan.
 The Secretary and Commissioner met with Governor Baker on March 8, 2017, to discuss our consolidated state plan.
 Subsequent to that meeting, the Commissioner and Department staff continued to discuss details related to finalizing our state plan with the Secretary and his staff at the Executive Office of Education, who, in turn, continued consultation with the Governor and his staff.
-The final plan was presented to the Governor’s office on March 31, and the Governor signed the plan on April 3, 2017.
-Since submitting our plan on April 3 we have continued to consult with the Secretary and his staff at the Executive Office of Education.
+The final plan was presented to the Governor’s office on March 31, 2017 and the Governor signed the plan on April 3, 2017.
+Since submitting our plan on April 3, 2017 we have continued to consult with the Secretary and his staff at the Executive Office of Education.

+With respect to the 2023 updated plan, both the Secretary, Patrick Tutwiler, and Governor Maura Healey’s office, were briefed on the plan in February of 2023 and in June of 2024 and were given the opportunity to provide feedback.

-Date SEA provided the plan to the Governor: 3/8/2017
+Date SEA provided the plan to the Governor: 3/8/2017 and 6/TBD/2024.

 Check one: